semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 Here you can:

-- Open folders and view their contents
+- Open folders and view their content
 - Click on files to download them
 - Press **Delete** to delete the artifact
 - Press **Delete Everything** to delete all the files in the current folder